Progesterone treatment to help prevent premature birth

 If you have a short cervix, treatment with vaginal progesterone gel may help prevent premature birth.

 If you had a spontaneous premature birth in the past and were pregnant with just one baby, 17P shots may help prevent another premature birth.

-Talk to your health care provider to see if progesterone treatment is right for you.
+Talk with your health care provider to about whether progesterone treatment is right for you.

 What is progesterone?

 Progesterone is a hormone.
 Hormones are chemicals made by the body.

 Progesterone helps the uterus (womb) grow during pregnancy and keeps it from having contractions.
 If you have contractions in early pregnancy, it may lead to miscarriage.
 This is the loss of a pregnancy before 20 weeks of pregnancy.
 In later pregnancy, progesterone helps your breasts get ready to make breast milk.
 It also helps your lungs work harder to give oxygen to your growing baby.